 Grains to eat:

 - gluten-free bread

 Fruits and vegetables have numerous health benefits, but they may cause problems for the same reason as whole grains: high insoluble fiber content.

 Instead of avoiding fruits and vegetables entirely, you can still reap some of their benefits by processing them differently.
-For example, baking and steaming fruits and veggies can make them more easily digestible, although this process can also remove some of their important nutrients, especially water-soluble vitamins and enzymes.
+For example, baking and steaming fruits and veggies can make them more easily digestible.
+However, this process can also remove some of their important nutrients, especially water-soluble vitamins and enzymes.

-You may want to talk to your doctor and dietitian about ways to prevent any deficiencies.
+You may want to talk with a doctor and dietitian about ways to prevent any deficiencies.

 Fruits and veggies to try:

 - steamed or cooked vegetables